Toward diagnosing neutrino non-unitarity through CP phase correlations: A completed picture of SM - UV CP phase correlations

 To determine nine degrees of freedom of the $\widetilde{\alpha}$ parameters at the same time, practically, one must combine all the available channels by utilizing the accelerator LBL, atmospheric, reactor, and the solar neutrino observations, hopefully with the both neutrino and antineutrino channels if available.
 We are aware that these requirements are extremely demanding to make experimentally.
 In foreseeing such measurement, it may be worthwhile to examine the $\widetilde{\alpha}_{\beta \gamma}$ dependences of all the probabilities $P(\nu_{\beta} \rightarrow \nu_{\alpha})$ in all the channels.
-Such an attempt is only partially carried out in ref.~\cite{Martinez-Soler:2019noy}.
+Such an attempt is carried out partially in ref.~\cite{Martinez-Soler:2019noy}, but it must be extended to all the channels.